 The Mall of Asia (www.smmallofasia.com) is a must-see.
-It’s perhaps the largest mall in Asia, and is built on a huge patch of reclaimed land, south of Roxas Boulevard by the Bay.
+It’s perhaps the largest mall in Asia, and is built on a huge patch of reclaimed land, south of Roxas Boulevard by the Bay in the Pasay area.
 Moving around requires a bit of legwork but there’s a competitive selection of latest-season goods from high end to middle range.
 Expect to find Nautica, TopMan, Osh Kosh, Barbie, Esprit, Geox, Kid's Republic, Mango, Guess, Skin Food and U2.
 You get the drift.
 The mall also has the only IMAX theatre in the country.
 Also expect a skating rink and occasional big-name music concerts.
 The best way to get to the mall is by cab.
 Mall hours are from 10am to 10pm.
 SM Malls are all over the city and anew one has sprouted at Bonifacio Global City, the BGC SM Aura Premier.

 That’s Manila shopping in a nutshell.
 What’s the catch?
 Well, you’ll have to brave the crowds on the weekends and you don’t even want to contemplate a visit during the Christmas holidays.
 This is gridlock like you’ve never experienced.